truecharts/website/src/content/docs/guides/add-ingress.md

 title: Adding Ingress
 ---

-## What is ingress
+## What is ingress?

 Ingress is a way to define "routes" from a domain name, through an "ingress controller", to the application running in a chart.
-Simply put: they specify reverse proxy configuration for a special reverse proxy called "ingress controller".
+Simply put, they specify reverse proxy configuration for a special reverse proxy called "ingress controller".

 ## Requirements

 Before setting up ingress, we advise you to have an ingress controller already set-up.
-Our recommended ingress controller would be [Traefik](https://github.com/traefik/traefik).
+Our recommended ingress controller is [Traefik](https://github.com/traefik/traefik).

 ## How to Setup